+FULLY AUTOMATED PIPELINE

+- Automatic calibration + orientation

+- Automatic determination of points

+FULLY AUTOMATIC

-Fully Automatic Photogrammetry AUTOMATIC CALIBRATION + ORIENTATION AUTOMATIC DENSE MACHING Fully automatic We know it is possible to do an automatic dense matching after a manual or marker-based calibration+orientation.
-To have a fully-automatic dense photogrammetry pipeline, starting from uncalibrated images to create a 3D model, we need to have the computer finding the correspondences between photos needed for the calibration+orientation step This is MORE difficult than dense matching, because there is no geometric information or knowledge of the scene.
+We know it is possible to do an automatic dense matching after a manual or marker-based calibration+orientation.

+To have a fully-automatic dense photogrammetry pipeline, starting from uncalibrated images to create a 3D model, we need to have the computer finding the correspondences between photos needed for the calibration+orientation step

+This is MORE difficult than dense matching, because there is no geometric information or knowledge of the scene.

-Calibration + Orientation step In the previous examples, correspondences for the calibration+orientation step were hand picked (or used markers).
+CALIBRATION + ORIENTATION STEP In the previous examples, correspondences for the calibration+orientation step were hand picked (or found using markers).
 We cannot brute-force try matching every pixel of every photos.
 Ineffective and too long.
 The computer needs to reason on a some "interesting" points, like we do.
 SIFT - SURF SIFT: Scale Invariant Feature Transform SURF: Speeded Up Robust Feature Local descriptors of an image "feature points", they are used to efficiently determine salient points and match them across images.
 Many variants, and really diverse is the scheme for multi-image matching from one software to another.

-Bag of Features

-A lot more correspondence points are used, with respect to manual photogrammetry...

-Points matched by the computer are less accurate than human, but...
+BAG OF FEATURES A lot more correspondence points are used, with respect to manual photogrammetry.
+Points matched by the computer are less accurate than human, but:

-- more points -> reduction of error

-- more points -> coherence check (ransac)
+- more points -> reduction of error - more points -> coherence check (ransac)